nickyiliwang0000/h/applied-javascript/class-based-programming.md

   },
   equipment: [],
   walk: function() {
-    // ...code to make your player walk around
+    // ...code to make it walk around
   },
   attack: function() {
-    // ...code to make your player attack
+    // ...code to make it attack
   }
 }
 ```